 As a long-term development strategy of the Group, we establish an ideal working environment and listen to employees' feedback to attract talents with enthusiasm and competent skills.
 We have formulated internal employment policies and rules in accordance with the Employment Ordinance of Hong Kong, the Labor Law of the People's Republic of China and the Labor Contract Law of the People's Republic of China, as well as other relevant laws and regulations.
-Employee benefits, including compensation and dismissal, recruitment, working hours, leave management, prevention on sexual harassment and the expectations to employees' conduct and behaviour are outlined in the staff handbook.
+Employee benefits, including compensation and dismissal, recruitment, working hours, leave management, prevention on sexual harassment and the expectations to employees' conduct and behavior are outlined in the staff handbook.
 The Group provides employees with market-competitive salaries, benefits, vacations, training and promotion opportunities, so that employees can show their best.
-The Group observes and complies with Employment Ordinance (Chapter 57), Employees' Compensation Ordinance (Chapter 282) and Minimum Wage Ordinance (Chapter 608) and in Mainland China, the Group complies with the Labour Law of the PRC and Labour Contract Law of the PRC (collectively, "PRC Labour Laws").
+The Group observes and complies with Employment Ordinance (Chapter 57), Employees' Compensation Ordinance (Chapter 282) and Minimum Wage Ordinance (Chapter 608) and in Mainland China, the Group complies with the Labor Law of the PRC (collectively, "PRC Labor Laws").